 This year is always a busy time indoors and it’s easy to let the garden become neglected and forgotten.
 Here are 5 things you can do in your vegetable patch for January.

-- Chit Potatoes Before you plant out your potatoes in the spring, it’s a good idea to Chit them first.
-Chitting the potatoes is allowing the “eyes” of the potatoes to sprout before planting them out (this is where the potatoes will eventually grow from), it gives your potatoes a head start before you plant them in the soil.
+Before you plant out potatoes in the spring, it’s a good idea to chit them first.
+Chitting the potatoes is allowing the “eyes” of the potatoes to sprout before planting them out (this is where the potatoes will eventually grow from).
+Chitting gives seed potatoes a head start before you plant them in the soil.
 Place your potatoes on a clean tray or egg box in a light sunny place which isn’t too warm.
 Give them about 6 weeks before you intend to plant them out.
 They will be ready to plant when the shoots are about 1.5cm-2cm long.
-Read my guide on planting potatoes here.

-If you don’t want to be venturing outside in the cold just yet, why not check out my easy to follow guide for planning your vegetable patch here.
+If you don’t want to be venturing outside in the cold just yet, why not check out my easy to follow guide for planning your vegetable patch.